About

 Governance

-NASC has voluntary board members from across the North Atlantic region with a number of subcommittees and NASC ambassadors who support and promote the aims of NASC.
-As a relatively new organisation, NASC is still evolving and are seeking to grow wider interest and involvement with the association.
+NASC has voluntary board members from across the North Atlantic region with several subcommittees and NASC ambassadors who support and promote the aims of NASC.
+As a relatively new organisation, NASC is still evolving and is seeking to grow wider interest and involvement with the association.
+Please get in touch if you are interested in supporting the aims of NASC.

 NASC Board